Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Discussion

-Accordingly, the density of the nuclear bulge stellar population in F1 and F2 amounts to approximately 15 \% and 30 \%, respectively, of the central density of the NB.
-Due to factors such as a significantly different foreground extinction towards the NB and bulge fields and a more complex stellar population in the NB, correcting for any potential bias would be a complex procedure prone to systematic uncertainties.
-Nevertheless, while this caveat should be kept in mind, we believe that it does not affect significantly our results because the potential contamination is fairly low for field F1 and because the result of our analysis of field F2 is fully consistent with the one for F1.
+Accordingly, the density of the nuclear bulge stellar population in F1 and F2 amounts to approximately 15\% and 30\%, respectively, of the central density of the NB.
+As a result of factors such as a significantly different foreground extinction towards the NB and bulge fields and a more complex stellar population in the NB, correcting for any potential bias would be a complex procedure prone to systematic uncertainties.
+Nevertheless, while this caveat should be kept in mind, we believe that it does not significantly affect our results because the potential contamination is fairly low for field F1 and because the result of our analysis of field F2 is fully consistent with the one for F1.

-There is hardly any existing work on the fields studied here. \citet{Figer:2004fk} study several fields in the nuclear stellar disk with NICMOS/HST observations.
-They find that the luminosity functions of most fields provide evidence for continuous star formation in the Galactic centre.
-Only one of their fields, denominated zc, lies at 0.3 degree to the Galactic north of the nuclear stellar disk.
-This field is the only one that can be compared to the fields studied here. \citet{Figer:2004fk} find less bright stars in this field, than in the ones closer to the GC, in agreement with an older population.
-Also, the main sequence turn-off in field zc is in broad agreement with a stellar population older than in their other fields.
-We note that this is only evident if the significantly different extinction toward the different fields is taken into account. \citet{Pfuhl:2011uq} analyse spectroscopic observations of a few hundred giants within 1 pc of Sagittarius A*.
-They adopt metallicity measurements from other authors and find that at least 80\% of the stellar mass formed more than 5 Gyr ago.
+The fields we studied here have hardly been investigated before. \citet{Figer:2004fk} studied several fields in the nuclear stellar disc with NICMOS/HST observations.
+They found that the LFs of most fields provide evidence for continuous star formation in the Galactic centre.
+Only one of their fields, denominated zc, lies at 0.3 degree to the Galactic north of the nuclear stellar disc.
+This field alone can be compared to the fields studied here. \citet{Figer:2004fk} found fewer bright stars in this field than in those closer to the GC, in agreement with an older population.
+The main sequence turn-off in field zc also broadly agrees with a stellar population older than in their other fields.
+We note that this is only evident if the significantly different extinction towards the different fields is taken into account. \citet{Pfuhl:2011uq} analysed spectroscopic observations of a few hundred giants within 1 pc of Sagittarius A*.
+They adopted metallicity measurements from other authors and found that at least 80\% of the stellar mass formed more than 5 Gyr ago.
 However, an important caveat when comparing the results of \citet{Pfuhl:2011uq} to ours is that the stars analysed in the former are all located within the nuclear star cluster of the Milky Way.
-The latter has a complex star formation history and shows even evidence of very recent star formation.
-Stellar populations in nuclear clusters should probably not be compared with the ones in the surrounding bulges \citep[see, e.g.,][]{Neumayer:2017aa,Boker:2010ys}.
+This has a complex star formation history and even shows evidence of very recent star formation.
+Stellar populations in nuclear clusters should probably not be compared with those in the surrounding bulges \citep[see, e.g.][]{Neumayer:2017aa,Boker:2010ys}.